 The East Africa Crude Oil Pipeline (EACOP) is expected to cost approximately USD 3.5 billion, 15% of which will be provided by the equity investors in the project.
-The remaining $3 billion will be provided via project finance loans, which are currently being arranged by two Equator Principles Financial Institutions: Sumitomo Mitsui of Japan and Stanbic Bank Uganda (local subsidiary of South Africa’s Standard Bank, and Chair of the Equator Principles Association Steering Committee).
-As project finance arrangers, Stanbic Uganda and Sumitomo Mitsui are tasked with finding other banks to join the loan, a process that is happening now.
+The remaining $3 billion will be provided via project finance loans, which are currently being arranged by two Equator Principles Financial Institutions: Sumitomo Mitsui of Japan and Stanbic Bank Uganda (local subsidiary of South Africa’s Standard Bank, which currently chairs the Equator Principles Association Steering Committee).
+As project finance arrangers, Stanbic Uganda and Sumitomo Mitsui are tasked with finding other banks to join the loan, a process now underway.

 Recent financiers of CNOOC and Total include: